-Lesson 3: Digital Transformation - Cloud computing and web Lecture/Discussion 90 min design
+Lesson 3: Digital Transformation - Cloud computing and web Lecture/Discussion design 90 min

 A variety of digital technologies are being used to drive digital transformation (DX).
 This lesson provides an overview of DX, followed by the basics and latest trends in cloud computing and web technologies.